(The title of this post is only meant to be *slightly* making fun of the ‘numbers of reasons’ posts that everyone writes

 Society has trained parents to become disconnected from our children’s emotional well being.
 And, right now, I somehow feel the need to take the responsibility and be one of the many natural parenting warriors out there.
 It’s a tremendously arduous job that humanity faces in order to bring back basic, loving parenting knowledge that has been lost over the years.
 The best way I know how to contribute, is by writing these stories.
 It’s easy to sit back and complain about how bad it can be, so rather than complain (although complaining is fun in small doses), I try to come up with a solution and SHARE those solutions.
 I think the best way that ANY of us can make a difference is through sharing stories and offering honest and evidence based advice.

-Every parent could write a book and if you don’t have time to write a book, someone else (like me) will write books, articles and posts on something you feel strongly about.
+Every parent could write a book and even get it printed (you could see page for more information on this).
+Imagine what a good gift idea it would be!
+But then if you don’t have time to write a book, someone else (like me) will write books, articles and posts on something you feel strongly about it.
 Right now, I’m learning how to edit a book and have something big in the works.
 I’m not going to stop writing because I know that someone, somewhere out there is reading this stuff and maybe, just *maybe* it’s making a difference.
 Maybe, the next time a parent thinks about trying cry it out, they’ll find one of my blog posts and decide against it.
 Or, maybe next time one of your friends thinks that smacking is a good idea, they’ll remember an article or story that you shared and decide against it.
 Maybe next time a desperate mother with a newborn needs to find a way to carry her baby, they’ll find one of my babywearing tutorials.